-Below are a few tips for getting the most from this site.
-If you have any questions relating to the site, please email FASSfirstname.lastname@example.org.
+Below are a few tips for getting the most from this site, while the site is optimised to work on all browsers some visual styling works better on Chrome, Firefox and Safari.
+If you have any comments, suggestions or general feedback regarding our website, please email FASSfirstname.lastname@example.org.

 Navigating through the collection